SEBHN/spring-reactive-mediamanagement/README.md

 # users group
 okta.userGroupIds= TODO your_group_ids (if you have groups)
 ```
-Don't forget to use different DB collections for test and productive usage.
-You'll find exmaple files resources.
+You'll find exmaple files in resources. <br> Don't forget to use different DB collections for test and productive usage.

 ## Frontend